AdobeDocs/experience-manager-core-components.en/help/components/page.md

 * **Skip to main content element selector** - Used as an accessibility feature to skip directly to the main content of the page

+* **Render alternative language links** - If enabled, links to alternate language versions of the page in the same site will be added to the page's head.

 ![Page Component design dialog](/help/assets/page-design.png)

 Libraries can be configured for both the **Client Libraries** and **Client Libraries JavaScript Page Head** fields as follows: